eclipsesrl/udesly-docs/docs/wordpress-conditionals.md

 title: Conditional Elements
 ---

+This kind of attribute can be used **on every element** to show or hide it, based on specific conditions.

 ## Generic Conditions

-This kind of attribute can be used on every element to show or hide it, based on specific conditions.
+The following attributes represent the basics for defining a given condition.

 > show-if={condition}